 Hence, the probability of hitting your draw is changed by previous events and the way you want to play the hand just changed subtly.
 Oddly, virtually everyone understands this second "dependent" case, but many, perhaps most, just can't wrap their brains around the first "independent" one.

-And you don't have to be gambling or at a poker table to see this.
+You don't have to be gambling or at a poker table to see this.
 Here's a study done some years back.

 People were asked to guess which of two lights on a computer screen would come on.
 They were told that the sequence was random, that the light on the right was as likely to come on as the left.